Guide to Drama Movies to Watch

 Japan, late 16th century: the potter Genjurō and his brother Tobei live with their wives Miyagi and Ohama in a village in the Omi region; Genjurō, convinced that he can earn a lot of money by selling his goods in the nearby city, travels to Omizo county together with Tobei, who joins him with the sole purpose of being able to become a samurai.

 Another masterpiece drama film, another pearl of the Japanese cinematography.
 The story of the Samurai Genjurō, blinded by ambition and easy prey to demons and love spells, is one of the most memorable in the history of cinema.
 The direction here reaches very high levels very rare.
 It is a dramatic, dreamlike and surreal film about man’s vulnerability to his “baser” passions.
-And also a mystery film, rather than a mystery one.
-That is, a film that reveals with the language of cinema esoteric knowledge very ancient.
-An entire book would not be enough to expose its contents.

 Watch Ugetsu